Which branch of Configuration Manager should I use?

-For more information about Software Assurance and licensing options, see Licensing and branches for System Center Configuration Manager and Frequently asked questions for Configuration Manager branches and licensing.
+For more information about Software Assurance and licensing options, see Licensing and branches for Configuration Manager and Frequently asked questions for Configuration Manager branches and licensing.

-Microsoft plans to release updates for System Center Configuration Manager current branch a few times per year.
-For versions of Configuration Manager released prior to 1710, support is for 12 months.
-Beginning with the 1710 release, each update version remains in support for 18 months from its general availability (GA) release date.
+Microsoft plans to release updates for Configuration Manager current branch a few times per year.
+Each update version remains in support for 18 months from its general availability (GA) release date.
 Technical support is provided for the entire period of support.
 However, our support structure is dynamic, evolving into two distinct servicing phases that depend on the availability of the latest current branch version.
-(For more information, review the topic titled Support for System Center Configuration Manager current branch versions.
+(For more information, see Support for Configuration Manager current branch versions.
 Updates to newer versions are available as in-console updates.

-To install the Current Branch as a new site, use baseline media.
+To install the current branch as a new site, use baseline media.
 Also use baseline media to upgrade from System Center 2012 Configuration Manager with Service Pack 2 or System Center 2012 R2 Configuration Manager with Service Pack 1.
-Access to this media depends on how your organization licensed System Center Configuration Manager.
+Access to this media depends on how your organization licenses Configuration Manager.

 You can also use the baseline media to install a new site that is an evaluation edition of the current branch.
 The evaluation edition doesn't require a license.
 You can use the evaluation edition for 180 days.
 It supports upgrade to a licensed edition of the current branch.
 To install only an evaluation edition, get it from the TechNet Evaluation Center.